 Adverse Childhood Experiences Tool for Practitioners

-In early 2019, KB Division launched the Adverse Childhood Experiences (ACEs) tool for practitioners.
+In early 2019, KB Division launched the Family Practitioners Adverse Childhood Experiences (ACEs) tool and the Specialists ACEs tool.
 We know that traumatic childhood events such as abuse and neglect, witnessing crime, parental conflict, mental illness, and substance abuse have negative long-term associations with learning, health risk behaviour, and health status well into adulthood.

 These types of events are common, with nearly two-thirds of adults reporting at least one ACE.
 ACEs create dangerous levels of toxic stress that can damage a child’s developing brain, and increase risk for smoking, alcoholism, depression, heart disease, chronic pain, and dozens of other illnesses and unhealthy behaviours throughout life.
 The ACE Questionnaire should not be thought of as a diagnostic tool, as some people with high ACE scores are nevertheless resilient, while some people with low ACE scores struggle with complex health challenges in adulthood.
 Rather, the screening opens the door for understanding and improving patient-practitioner relationships.

 - Project activities include work with clinics to implement the existing KB Poverty Intervention Tool and the Adverse Childhood Experiences (ACEs) screening tool, as well as to provide presentations on the health impacts of ACEs.

 - Twenty practitioners in five KB clinics have completed the in-clinic training, results show that Physicians’ confidence to screen for poverty and ACEs significantly increased from pre- to post training